jwallace145/walter-backend/README.md

-### WalterAI
+### WalterAIBackend

-WalterAI is a bot that sends daily emails to subscribed users at 8:00am sharp about movements in the markets their following.
+[`WalterAI`](`https://walterai.io`) is a bot that sends subscribed users daily emails about the stocks they're interested in with market data provided by [Polygon](https://polygon.io/) and generative AI responses by [Meta Llama 3](https://ai.meta.com/blog/meta-llama-3/) powered by [AWS](https://aws.amazon.com/).

+`WalterAIBackend` is the backend service that interacts with the [DynamoDB](https://aws.amazon.com/dynamodb/) databases and gets stock market data to feed into the [Amazon Bedrock](https://aws.amazon.com/bedrock/) models to generate the daily newsletter. `WalterAIBackend` is implemented as a [Lambda](https://aws.amazon.com/lambda/) function and handles different events to add users and stocks to DDB as well as send emails via [SES](https://aws.amazon.com/ses/).
+This service is invoked at 8:00am (EST) sharp by an [EventBridge](https://aws.amazon.com/eventbridge/) trigger and also on-demand by users.

-### Architecture
+### Scripts

-WalterAI is hosted on website `https://walterai.io` where users

-The Walter backend code is deployed to AWS Lambda and invoked by EventBridge at 9:00am sharp.
-Walter is stateless and pulls market data from Polygon on each invocation and generates reports to email to subscribed users.
-The markets Walter follows are stored in DynamoDB and added by users.
-Each email generated will be dumped to S3 before being emailed via SES.

 ```
 # create development stack
-aws cloudformation create-stack \
+&& aws cloudformation create-stack \
   --stack-name="WalterAIBackend-Dev" \
   --template-body="file://infra/infra.yml" \
   --parameters="ParameterKey=AppEnvironment,ParameterValue=dev" \